dbrgn-archive/Twitter-User-Checker/README.md

 Twitter User Checker
 ====================

-This is a very simple script to check whether an user on twitter is active, suspended or does not exist.
+This is a very simple script to check whether an user on Twitter is active, suspended or does not exist.

 Usage
 -----